-- Bicycle Route Guide.
+- Online Bicycle Route Guide (Buffalo/Niagara).
 Greater Buffalo-Niagara Area Regional Transportation Council.
 2010.
-Interactive personalized maps, PDF downloads, and print copies.
+Interactive map, PDF downloads, and print copies.

 - Cycle and Stay Niagara - Cycle and Stay Niagara is a group of 10 B&Bs/Inns that are situated in strategic settings around the over 140km Greater Niagara Circle Route.
 All B&B/Inns are knowledgeable have agreed to provide secure bicycle storage, nourishing breakfasts and other amenities.
 They also provide luggage transfer from one accommodation to the next.

 - Waterfront Trail & Greenway Mapbook.
 New compact edition.
 Mapmobility Corp.
 2011.
 Digital and print.

 Click on the image to watch the new cycling video from the Niagara Cycling Tourism Centre

 Consider taking the Bike Train to Niagara.
 Operating during the summer season with convenient roll your bike on, and roll it off at stops including Toronto Union Station, St Catharines and Niagara Falls.
 For more information, view our transportation page, www.biketrain.ca and www.gotransit.com

 Port Robinson Ferry - This free ferry service for cyclists and pedestrians provides a convenient crossing point off the Welland Canal Trail, south of Thorold - north of Welland, to quiet rural roads connecting to the Niagara River Recreation Trail in Chippewa, just south of Niagara Falls.